rd--/blksc3/md/glossary.md

 A collapsed block can be _expanded_ using the _Expand Block_ item in the context menu.

 ## Colours

+Blocks are coloured according to category.
+Block colours are specified by name, and looked up in a dictionary.

 ## Comment Blocks